Charles E W Bean, Diaries, AWM38 3DRL 606/101/1 - February - March 1918 - Part 1

 that we should see the heads of the various departments at G.H.Q

 and ask as many questions as we liked.
-As their G.H.Q
+As their G.H.Q is just

-Co-ordination Department .
+Co-ordination Department.
 The Co-ordination Department is a new

 branch of the American Staff.
 In the American Army which fought